-After 3 years using it regularly I can tell that the touch screen was a bad idea to begin with: the little display made the experience confusing because some gestures couldn't be performed as intended and overall, the touch based interaction in such small device wasn't as great as I thought it would be.
-Moreover, Garmin didn't go all in in with the touch thing and maintained the classic button interaction as well, which made it even more confusing.
-It felt like that watch wanted to be someone else, it lacked personality and empathy.
+After three years of heavy usage, I can assure you that the touch screen wasn't a great product idea.
+The tiny display made the experience confusing because some gestures couldn't be performed as intended.
+The touch-based interaction in such a small device wasn't as remarkable as I thought it would be.
+Moreover, Garmin didn't go all-in with the touch bet and kept its buttoned interaction as well, which made it even more confusing.
+It felt like the watch wanted to be somebody else, it lacked personality and empathy.

-With that experience in mind, I started the search for a new watch.
-First thing I noticed was the market had changed so much in those 3 years and I sensed that it was about to change a lot more in the coming months.
-What started as a simple search for a niche device (a GPS watch to track your runs I'd argue it's not a mass market device, although recently it has gained a lot of adopters), ended up being a discussion about how technology is getting closer to (all of) us.
+With that experience in mind, I started the hunt for a new watch.
+During those three years I remained fairly disconnected from new releases, but the first thing I noticed was how fast the wearable market had evolved.
+What I thought was simple research for a niche device — I wouldn't consider a fitness watch to track runs a mass-market category — ended up being a discussion on how technology is getting closer to us.

-On the other hand some niche markets like runner GPS watches can also drive attention to the matter in a different way.
-This technology is converging with activity tracking within a health frame (which makes a lot of sense).
-So what it used to be a niche, maybe is able to get some early adopters (who where already familiar with wearables) on board or at least drive some awareness to the market.
+But on the other hand, some niche markets like running GPS watches can move an already existing community to adopt its technology differently — i.e. blending performance with activity tracking within a health frame.
+This way, what used to be a niche, maybe can mature and get some early adopters on board, driving awareness to the market.

 Technology is getting closer, that's inevitable.
 Yet we still haven't found the edge that will make it thrive and take off as the smartphone did.
 To do that, we need to better understand what these devices are uniquely positioned to bring to the table.
 The problem we want to tackle, the job to be done that nothing but them can solve.